Houston Truck Accident Lawyer

 Interacting with Insurers After Semi-Truck Accidents

-As soon as possible after the truck accident, pull out your auto insurance policy or go online to find out more about reporting the incident.
+As soon as possible after the truck accident, find out more about reporting your accident with your insurance company.
 Many insurers require policyholders to report incidents within a specific timeframe.
 You may want to write out the facts of the accident or keep the incident report handy for your initial call.

 Report the incident to a representative, and only provide basic information.
 At this time, cause and liability may need further investigation.
 Stick with the bare minimum of information and avoid discussing your opinion of the accident.